Nicholas True, Baron True: Public office

 He was a Conservative councillor in the London Borough of Richmond-upon-Thames from 1986 to 1990 and again from 1998 to 2018.
+He represented the East Sheen ward.
 He served as Leader of the Council from 2010 to 2017, having previously served as Deputy Leader from 2002 to 2006 and Leader of the Opposition from 2006 to 2010.

 He has been, since 2006, a trustee of the Richmond Civic Trust, and since 1996 a trustee of Sir Harold Hood's Charitable Trust.
 He served the Olga Havel Foundation in the same capacity from 1990 to 1994.

 In February 2020 True was made a Minister of State at the Cabinet Office.

-On 6 September 2022, Liz Truss promoted him to Cabinet and appointed him Leader of the House of Lords.
+On 6 September 2022 the Prime Minister, Liz Truss, promoted him to Cabinet and appointed him Leader of the House of Lords.

 On 13 September 2022, he was sworn-in as a Member of the Privy Council of the United Kingdom.

 Personal life

 In 1979 he married Anne-Marie Elena Kathleen Blanco, daughter of Robin Adrian Hood, director of CAFOD from 1977 to 1982, and granddaughter of the businessman and Conservative politician Sir Joseph Hood, 1st Baronet.
 They have two sons and one daughter.